sporkd/compass-html5-boilerplate/README.md

 but with all comments stripped out, and some additional rails stuff like csrf_meta_tags, flashes and the Rails jQuery driver.

+You can define your own Google Analytics Account ID and Google API Key in config/google.yml or as ENV variables.
+See code for comments.

 This extension has only been tested on Rails3.